ecemerdogan/Machine-Learning-Project-on-Data-Related-Professions-and-Their-Salaries/README.md

 # Machine-Learning-Project-on-Data-Related-Professions-and-Their-Salaries

-This project was developed in the scope of MYZ309E, a lecture by the Mathematical Engineering Department at ITU.
+This project is developed for the final project under the scope of MYZ 309E AI in Mathematical Engineering lecture at Istanbul Technical University by Ecem Erdoğan and Serkan İşleyen.
+This project's main aim is to predict salary in USD for a data scientist profile based on the dataset provided by https://aijobs.net/salaries/download/.